Harley-Davidson overhauling strategy as coronavirus drains income

 |HARLEY DAVIDSON

 Harley-Davidson reduced its quarterly payout to 2 cents a share from 38 cents and has suspended share buybacks, along with putting a freeze on hiring and merit pay increases.
+The company had $2.47 billion of liquidity at the end of the quarter, including $1.47 billion cash.

 “The crisis has provided an opportunity to reevaluate every aspect of our business and strategic plan,” Zeitz added.
 “We have determined that we need to make significant changes to the company; to our priorities, to our operating model and to our strategy to drive more consistent performance as we emerge from this crisis.”